(image source londonwalkblog.blogspot.com)

 Perfumer Pierre Guillaume

-All the fumies love it, and give the blogging equivalent of a knowing nod when using it as a reference point.
+All the online fumies love Intrigant Patchouli, and give the blogging equivalent of a knowing nod when referring to it.
 I get one big, gorgeous nose-full of hyper-patchouli, and then can’t smell it at all.
 Believe me, I know it’s there from the comments of those around me when I’ve tried it.
-Apparently it’s a patch bomb to most noses, where to mine it’s effectively a glass of water.
+Apparently it’s a patch-bomb to most noses, where to mine it’s effectively a glass of water.
 Were my patchouli neurons blown out as a child in the 60s?

 So this is my low self-esteem perfume.
-The one that captures the best of all worlds in perfumery and tells the world you’ve got smarts and taste.
+The one that captures the best of all worlds in perfumery and tells the world you’ve got insight and discernment.
 And I’m left scratching my head.